 Although you can certainly make canine-approved Halloween candy for dogs, commercial Halloween candy (aka, the kind you stock up on in October) is absolutely not meant for pups.
 Sometimes, though, sneaky dogs infiltrate the trick-or-treat bag.

-Our fur babies don’t know they’re putting something dangerous into their mouths, so it’s up to us, their beloved pet parents, to keep them safe.
+Our fur babies don’t know they’re putting something dangerous into their mouths (in fact, it probably smells like something yummy), so it’s up to us, their beloved pet parents, to keep them safe.
 Luckily, that’s exactly what we’re here to help with.
 From treating a possible case of canine food poisoning to preventing these incidents altogether, these are the five things you should do if your dog breaks into the Halloween candy.
 Don't wait to take action!

-Halloween is all about spooky, but it's a little too spooky when you find out that your furry friend got into the Halloween candy.
-As long as you act quickly, however, you can do a lot to keep the situation from getting out of hand.
+Halloween is all about embracing the spooky, but it's a little too spooky when you find out that your furry friend got into the Halloween candy.
+As long as you act quickly, though, you can do a lot to keep the situation from getting out of hand.
 You've got this!

-Step 1: First, keep your dog nearby in case of an emergency (Yes, even if they show no symptoms!)
+Step 1: First, keep your dog nearby in case of an emergency--even if they show no symptoms

 Even if you can’t see an immediate problem, keep your dog nearby so you can watch for symptoms.
 This will also make your call to a vet or poison control center quicker and easier, as they may ask you to check your pet for certain signs of poisoning while you’re still on the phone.